Miles-Kodama/SB-53-Annotated/bill.md

 &nbsp;&nbsp;(3) Loss of control of a foundation model causing death, bodily injury, or damage to rights in money or property.

 &nbsp;&nbsp;(4) A foundation model that uses [deceptive techniques]{For instance, a model could hide its true desires and motivations from its developers in hopes of protecting those desires from modification.
-[Greenblatt et al.](https://assets.anthropic.com/m/983c85a201a962f/original/Alignment-Faking-in-Large-Language-Models-full-paper.pdf) observed this behavior in Claude 3 Opus in their "Alignment Faking in Large Language Models" experiment.\\
+[Greenblatt et al.](https://www.anthropic.com/research/alignment-faking) observed this behavior in Claude 3 Opus in their "Alignment Faking in Large Language Models" experiment.\\
 A model might also intentionally underperform on capabilities tests, either because it was deliberately trained to do so by its developers, or because the model wants to hide its full capabilities from its own developers.
 This behavior is usually called "sandbagging," and [van der Weij et al.](https://arxiv.org/abs/2406.07358v2) have demonstrated that frontier models were already capable of sophisticated sandbagging in mid-2024.} against the large developer to subvert the controls or monitoring of its large developer outside of the context of an evaluation designed to elicit this behavior.

+(d) “[Dangerous capability]{This definition of dangerous capabilities aligns with definitions found in the scientific literature.
+See, for instance, foundational papers by [Phuong et al.](https://deepmind.google/research/publications/78150/) and [Shevlane et al.](https://www.governance.ai/research-paper/model-evaluation-for-extreme-risks)\\
-(d) “[Dangerous capability]{TODO}” means the capacity of a foundation model to do any of the following:
+The ability to persuade or manipulate humans is also sometimes considered a dangerous model capability.
+Capabilities (3) and (4) below could implicitly include dangerous persuasion.}” means the capacity of a foundation model to do any of the following:

 &nbsp;&nbsp;(1) Provide expert-level assistance in the creation or release of a chemical, biological, radiological, or nuclear weapon.